 Mrs. Estebrook: We are here to extend greetings to the Sons of Veterans from the Woman's Relief Corps.
 I put in application to the manager of the Hotel Deshler to get a position as a strike-breaker, because I thought I was qualified.
 We never could have handled the crowd that came to the reception last night if the Sons of Vcterans had not helped us.
 The hotel was not prepared.
 I think the manager looked upon me as a panic stricken female.
 He said, "I think you can take care of the reception, it is your reception."
-It was my job and I did not know where to start, so my first thought was the Sons of Vet. know where to start, so my more have gotten along of vet. erans and I tell you we could never have gotten along if it had for the Sons of Veterans.
-I bring you the great erans and I tell you we could here a bring you the greeings not been for the Sons of Veterans.
-I bring you the greeings Relief Corps and for myself our approximations not been for the Sons of Veterans.
-I bring you the greetings of the Woman's Relief Corps and for myself our appreciation
+It was my job and I did not know where to start, so my first thought was the Sons of Vet. know where to start, so my more have gotten along of vet. erans and I tell you we could never have gotten along f i had for the Sons of Veterans.
+I bring you the grad erans and I tell you we could here along find along find had not been for the Sons of Veterans.
+I bring you the greek Wemen's Relief Corps and for myself our not been for the Sons of Veterans.
+I of the you the g eet of the Woman's Relief Corps and for myself our of the Sons of Veterans.